Helene Rothländer

 Helene Rothländer (23 December 1890 – 1 July 1976) was a German teacher and politician (Catholic Centre Party, CDU).
 Directly before the cancellation of German democracy she served briefly as a member of the Prussian parliament.

 She was released from the schools service in November 1933 because of her "political unreliability".
-Towards the end of 1944 she spent seven weeks in prison in Koblenz as a victim of "Aktion Gitter".
-She returned to regional politics after 1945, and also undertook various senior roles in connection with the education system in the newly created federal state of Rheinland-Pfalz (Rhineland-Palatinate).
+Towards the end of 1944, she spent seven weeks in prison in Koblenz as a victim of "Aktion Gitter".
+She returned to regional politics after the war ended, and also undertook various senior roles in connection with the education system in the newly created federal state of Rheinland-Pfalz (Rhineland-Palatinate).